lbergami/data-architecture/01-Data-Architecture-Foundations/Notes.md

   *  Insufficient hardware
   *  Poor network performance
 * *Cache* and *Indexing* can improve database performance
   * Cache is a place to store commonly used data in high-performance memory so the futire queries for the data can run faster.
 There are three types of cache: internal, external, and enterprise cache.
- * Indexin id creating a lookup table for a databse.
+  * Index is creating a lookup table for a databse.
 It is specifically tuned to search for specific information in a table.

+*DDL to create a database*
+* Data Definition Language (DDL), is a subset of SQL commands used to *create*, *modify* and *delete* database objects.
+In PostgreSQL, the most commonly used DDL commands are *create*, *alter*, *drop*
+* *SERIAL* is a special data type.
+This is an auto-incrementing integer: it starts counting at 1 and it continues up for each row you add to the table.
+It is used for creating unique IDs.